agraef/lua-octave/README.md

 ## Installation

-This version comes with a rockspec which lets you conveniently install the module using [luarocks](https://luarocks.org/).
+This version comes with a rockspec which lets you conveniently install the module using [luarocks][].

 To build and install: `sudo luarocks make`